EOLab-HSRW/jetson-models/README.md

 | Image Recognition   | [imagenet.py](models/imagenet.py)   | [ImageNet Guide](docs/usage_guide_imagenet.md)   |
 | Segmentation        | [segnet.py](models/segnet.py)       | [SegNet Guide](docs/usage_guide_segnet.md)       |
 | Pose Estimation     | [posenet.py](models/posenet.py)     | [PoseNet Guide](docs/usage_guide_posenet.md)     |

+## Create a Dataset

+The system also allows you to **create your own dataset** containing object examples for retraining a custom DetectNet or ImageNet model.

+To simplify this process, two dedicated Snap! projects have been developed.
+These projects enable you to submit images along with their labels and bounding boxes and all that is required for dataset generation.

+Follow the [**step-by-step dataset generation guide**](docs/dataset_generattion_guide.md) for **DetectNet** and **ImageNet** to learn how to create your own datasets.